 c.
 How is the retirement age modelled over time?

 The statutory retirement age in Belgium is currently 65 (both men and women and all pension schemes).
-In 2015, a pension reform act was passed in parliament.
-The statutory retirement age will increase from 65 to 66 by 2025 and further to 67 by 2030.
-The minimum age to be granted a survivor's pension will be gradually increased from 45 to 55 by 2030 (see remark on the judgment of the Constitutional Court of Belgium on 30 November 2017).
+It will increase from 65 to 66 by 2025 and further to 67 by 2030.

 d.
 Other specific features of the model